Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/sdk-quickstart.md

     ### Install the dependency

-      Install dependencies using NPM or YARN.
+      Install the dependency using NPM or YARN.

     === "NPM"